LG Refrigerator DH F Error Code: Defrost Heater Fault

 Why did my thermal fuse blow in the first place?

-How long can I leave my LG refrigerator running with DH F before food spoils?
+How long can I leave my LG running with DH F before food spoils?